stewdiostash/html-css-refactor/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Contributions

-I followed guidance and formatting from [David MacDonald](http://www.davidmacd.com/blog/alternate-text-for-css-background-images.html) on the topic of applying Alt text for background images.